 - Regular team processes to reflect on our systems and raise any issues, such as sprint standups and retrospectives, check-in rounds at meetings.

 - Prompts in mutual support basic communication and monthly sessions to work through any conflicts or problems between individuals, or between an individual and the collective as a whole.

 - Continuous focus on smooth, effective, empathetic communication online and offline (when possible) within the team.
 A culture of giving direct constructive feedback, listening to one another, and asking for help when needed.

 Conflict resolution in action

-We endeavour to resolve conflicts at the lowest possible escalation step, but agree to escalate conflicts if they are not resolved.
+We endeavor to resolve conflicts at the lowest possible escalation step but agree to escalate conflicts if they are not resolved.
 Here is the process:

 Contemplate the conflict through personal reflection & individual support

 - Take time and space to process and clarify your thinking if you feel confused, overwhelmed, or are experiencing strong emotions.

 - Note uncertainties and possible misunderstandings in your interactions, including cultural differences.